chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 }
 ```

-We can now create a user through a REST post!:
+We can now create a user using a POST request:

 ```bash
 curl -d '{"username": "alice", "email": "alice@example.com", "city": "Cambridge" }' localhost:8080/dev/create